Skip to main content

 5 mentions Positive Neutral Negative

-The graphics of the game are praised for their nostalgic 8-bit aesthetic, reminiscent of classic NES titles, which appeals to fans of retro JRPGs.
-While the visuals utilize prepackaged assets, they are of high quality and effectively complement the game's old-school charm and modern mechanics.
-Overall, the graphics contribute positively to the game's overall experience, especially for those who appreciate the genre's classic style.
+The graphics of the game effectively capture a nostalgic 8-bit aesthetic, reminiscent of classic NES titles, particularly appealing to fans of retro JRPGs.
+While the visuals utilize prepackaged assets, they are of high quality and complement the game's modern mechanics, making it a solid choice for those who appreciate old-school charm combined with contemporary gameplay.

-• “The aesthetics nail the 8-bit-esque vibes to a T.”
+• “The aesthetics nail the 8-bit vibes to a T.”

 • “It has reassuringly retro visuals - the combat screen will be very familiar to JRPG fans of a certain age.”